 The MSW program encourages and provides opportunities for undergraduate and graduate students to organize in their interests as students.
 The Student Social Work Association (SSWA) actively promotes professional and social activities among BSW and MSW students at Albany State University.
 Membership is open to all currently enrolled BSW and MSW students at Albany State University.
-The group meets to promote scholarship, leadership, service, and community awareness of the program, the profession, the University, and its students.
+The group meets both face-to-face and online to promote scholarship, leadership, service, and community awareness of the program, the profession, the University, and its students.
 Another important goal of the organization is to promote communication among students, faculty and administration.
-The organization relies on membership dues to fund its annual projects, including a party for family and friends of MSW graduates in April of each year.
+The organization relies on membership dues to fund its annual projects.
 Additionally, the organization serves as a link to the social work administration and faculty.
-Students are encouraged to become involved in serving as a graduate student or undergraduate student representative on the various departmental committees, which are the major decision-making bodies of the Department of Social Work.
+Students are encouraged to become involved in serving as a graduate student or undergraduate student representative on the various online departmental committees, which are the major decision-making bodies of the Department of Social Work.